M6a5x98/carcasonne.js/README.md

 Import this script in your HTML page.
 Create an instance of the Game class, then provide a canvas element to the Game constructor.
 ## ToDo
 - Place Tile : ✅
-- Scoreboard : ❌
+- Scoreboard : ❌ (coding...)
-- Random Tiles : ✅ but not tested
+- Random Tiles : ✅
 - Multiplayer : ❌
 - Mepple placing : ❌